-This is a series User's Guide.
-Screenshots and graphics in this book may differ slightly from what you see due to differences in your product firmware or your computer operating system.
+This is a User's Guide for a series of products.
+Not all products support all firmware features.
+Screenshots and graphics in this book may differ slightly from your product due to differences in product features or web configurator brand style.
 Every effort has been made to ensure that the information in this manual is accurate.